robertjahn/dtcli-webproxy/README.md

 This is a web REST application that serves as a wrapper to the Python bases [Dynatrace CLI](https://github.com/Dynatrace/dynatrace-cli)

+You will need a Dynatrace account an API token.

 The application is writen in Python3 and uses [Flask](http://flask.pocoo.org) and the [Flask Rest Plus extention](https://flask-restplus.readthedocs.io)

 Docker build image makes an image called ```dtcli-webproxy```